cronical/budget_dance/docs/sheets/other_actl.md

 ## Bank transfers to/from selected investments

 Used by cash flow calcs on IandE.
+These values are similar to the add/wdraw values on `tbl_invest_actl`, but will differ by amounts that flow directly to/from income or expense lines.
+An example of that is an inheritance.
+If there are no such lines, this table can be omitted and the cash flow calcs derived directly from `tbl_invest_actl`.